webqit/webflo/README.md

 This property tells when a client-side redirect is ongoing - see [Scenario 4: Single Page Navigation Requests and Responses](#scenario-4-single-page-navigation-requests-and-responses) - in which case it exposes the destination URL.

-On the UI, this could be used to prevent further interactions with the outgoing page.
+On the UI, this could be used to mark the current page as stale and prevent further interactions.

 ```html
 <body>